shadiakiki1986/docker-node-git-rest-api/README.md

 To use published docker: `docker run -p 8081:8081 -it shadiakiki1986/docker-node-git-rest-api`

-To build locally: `docker build -t node-git-rest-api .`
+To build locally: `docker build -t shadiakiki1986/docker-node-git-rest-api .`

-To use local build: `docker run -p 8081:8081 -it node-git-rest-api`
+To use local build: `docker run -p 8081:8081 -it shadiakiki1986/docker-node-git-rest-api`

 An example php client is https://github.com/shadiakiki1986/git-rest-api-client-php